 “You were wonderful.
 I can’t believe it was your first.”

-“You’ll always be my first,” and then with a kiss I was gone.
+“You’ll always be my first,” and with a kiss, I was gone.

-Who do you tell you’ve lost most of your virginity?
+Who do you tell you lost most of your virginity?
 Your aunt, of course.
-Well, that’s what I did when I got back to Fordham.
+Well, that is what I did when I got back to campus.